 While various policies can be adopted to enhance the quality of postsecondary education, this report focuses on the critical need to promote the assessment of institutional practices and student outcomes.
 Specifically, states are evaluated according to whether all public four-year institutions are using the National Survey of Student Engagement (NSSE), whether public two-year institutions are using the Community College Survey of Student Engagement (CCSSE), and whether states require institutions to report student learning outcomes.
-The utilization of NSSE and CCSSE allows institutions to determine whether they are providing an effective context for learning and persistence, including the provision of a high level of academic challenge, active and collaborative learning, student-faculty interaction, a supportive campus environment, and enriching educational experiences.
-65 Policymakers can further convey the expectation of strong institutional performance by mandating the collection and reporting of student outcomes data.
+The utilization of NSSE and CCSSE allows institutions to determine whether they are providing an effective context for learning and persistence, including the provision of a high level of academic challenge, active and collaborative learning, student-faculty interaction, a supportive campus environment, and enriching educational experiences.65 Policymakers can further convey the expectation of strong institutional performance by mandating the collection and reporting of student outcomes data.
 Many institutions are currently using such measures as the Collegiate Learning Assessment, the ETS Proficiency Profile, and the ACT Collegiate Assessment of Academic Proficiency.
-Table 9 indicates that most of South Dakota's public four-year institutions utilize the NSSE survey (86 percent), but two-year colleges do not use the CCSSE survey.
-South Dakota reports student learning outcomes for two- and fouryear institutions.
+Table 9 indicates that many of North Dakota's public four-year institutions utilize the NSSE survey, and all two-year colleges use the CCSSE survey.
+North Dakota does not report student learning outcomes for two- and four-year institutions.